 1989 Bachelor of Medicine and Bachelor of Surgery (MBBS) - University of Western Australia.Please enter your qualifications.

-Sue Woolfenden is a senior staff specialist in the Department of Community Child Health at Sydney Children’s Hospital Network.
-She is a NHMRC Senior Research Fellow with the University of New South Wales School of Women’s and Children’s Health.
-She has led research that investigates the impact of inequitable health service provision on child health outcomes in the early years of childhood. in Australia and globally.
-Her research has a strong translational components.
-Sue is the co-chair a Royal Australasian College of Physicians working group that developed the first Child Health Equity Policy Statement in Australia.
-From 2019 to 2022 she will hold and NHMRC Career Development Fellowship in " Overcoming health inequity by using integrated models of care for children with neurodevelopmental problems" in the Population Child Health Group at UNSW School of Women and Children's Health.
+Sue Woolfenden is the Director of Community Paediatrics at Sydney Local Health District.
+She is a NHMRC Senior Research Fellow with the University of New South Wales School of Clinical Medicine, Discipline of Paediatrics.
+She has led research that investigates the impact of inequitable health service provision on child health outcomes in the early years of childhood in Australia and globally.
+Her research has strong translational components.
+Sue co-chaired the Royal Australasian College of Physicians working group that developed the first Child Health Equity Policy Statement in Australia.
+She holds a NHMRC Career Development Fellowship in " Overcoming health inequity by using integrated models of care for children with neurodevelopmental problems" in the Population Child Health Research Group at UNSW School of Clinical Medicine, Discipline of Paediatrics.